-We are pleased to confirm our understanding of the services we are to provide Levittown Union Free School District (the "District") for the fiscal year ended June 30, 2021.
-We will audit the financial statements of the governmental activities, each major fund, and the fiduciary funds, including the related notes to the financial statements, which collectively comprise the basic financial statements, of the District as of and for the fiscal year ended June 30, 2021.
+We are pleased to confirm our understanding of the services we are to provide Levittown Union Free School District (the "District") for the fiscal year ended June 30, 2022.
+We will audit the financial statements of the governmental activities, each major fund, and the fiduciary funds, including the related notes to the financial statements, which collectively comprise the basic financial statements, of the District as of and for the fiscal year ended June 30, 2022.
 Accounting standards generally accepted in the United States of America provide for certain required supplementary information (RSI), such as management's discussion and analysis (MD&A), to supplement the District's basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 As part of our engagement, we will apply certain limited procedures to the District's RSI in accordance with auditing standards generally accepted in the United States of America.
 These limited procedures will consist of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We will not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
 The following RSI is required by U.S. generally accepted accounting principles and will be subjected to certain limited procedures, but will not be audited:

-- 1. Management's Discussion and Analysis

-- 2. Budgetary Comparison Schedules

-- 3. Schedule of the District's Proportionate Share of the Net Pension Liability

-- 4. Schedule of District Contributions

-- 5. Schedule of Changes in the District's Total OPEB Liability and Related Ratios
+- 1. Management's Discussion and Analysis - 2.
+Schedule of Revenues, Expenditures, and Changes in Fund Balances Budget and Actual General Fund - 3.
+Schedule of Changes in the District's Total OPEB Liability and Related Ratios - 4.
+Schedule of District's Proportionate Share of the Net Pension Liability - 5.
+Schedule of the District's Contributions

-SLANDIA: 3033 EXPRESS DRIVE NORTH, SUITE 100 • SLANDIA, NY 11749 WHITE PLAINS: 50 MAIN STREET, SUITE 1000 • WHITE PLAINS, NY 10606 PHONE: (631) 234-4444 • FAX: (631) 234-4234

-We have also been engaged to report on supplementary information other than RSI that accompanies the District's financial statements.
+ISLANDIA: 3033 EXPRESS DRIVE NORTH, SUITE 100 • ISLANDIA, NY 11749 WHITE PLAINS: 50 MAIN STREET, SUITE 1000 • WHITE PLAINS, NY 10606 PHONE: (631) 234-4444 • FAX: (631) 234-4234 We have also been engaged to report on supplementary information other than RSI that accompanies the District's financial statements.
 We will subject the following supplementary information to the auditing procedures applied in our audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America and we will provide an opinion on it in relation to the financial statements as a whole, in a report combined with our auditor's report on the financial statements; or in a separate written report accompanying our auditor's report on the financial statements: